Florida State Highway System: Numbering system

-State road numbers are assigned by FDOT.
+State road numbers are assigned by the Florida Department of Transportation (FDOT).
 Every state road must have a number.
-The road segments can be discontinuous (or interrupted) but the separate segments must have a logical and sequential connection between them.
+The road segments can be discontinuous (or interrupted), but the separate segments must have a logical and sequential connection between them.
 A road cannot ever split into two different roads with the same state road or county road number unless it is to allow for a one-way pair to connect to a two-way road.
 There is also no minimum required length for a state road.

 Explanation of State Highway numbering from FDOT.
 Note the usage of unsigned roads, e.g. SR 45 for US 41, SR 5 for portion of US 1, etc.

 Odd-numbered roads run north-south and even-numbered roads run east-west.
 One- and two-digit numbers run in order from 2 in the north to 94 in the south, and A1A (formerly 1) in the east to 99 in the west.
 The major cross-state roads end in 0 and 5.
 Three-digit numbers increase from east to west across the band.
-30 is skipped because it runs along the Gulf Coast in the panhandle and doesn't go all the way across the state.
-(The graphic above shows SR 30 change to SR 20 going east of the panhandle.)
+30 is skipped because it runs along the Gulf Coast in the panhandle and doesn't extend across the state.
+The graphic above shows SR 30 changing to SR 20 going east of the panhandle.

 Minor routes assigned three or four-digit numbers are located relative to the east-west control roads on the basis of the first digit.
 For example, State Road 464 is located between State Road 40 and State Road 50.

 Every section of U.S. Highway and Interstate Highway has a State Road number assigned to it, usually unsigned (for example, Interstate 4 is also unsigned SR 400).
 In addition to some named toll roads (for example, 91 and 821, which make up Florida's Turnpike) some minor State Roads are also unsigned (like SR 913 and SR 5054).